12 million

 STOP CHILD MARIAGE

-our Objectives
+Our Objectives

 Raise awareness

-Our foremost goal is to foster a deep understanding among individuals and communities about the gravity and harmful effects of child marriage.
+Our foremost goal is to foster a deep understanding among individuals and communities about the gravity and harmful effects of early marriage.
 By disseminating accurate information through various channels, we seek to dispel myths and misconceptions surrounding this issue and create a sense of urgency for action.

 Empower communities